Cinnamon roll: Europe

-In Denmark the cinnamon roll is known as kanelsnegl, in Sweden it is called kanelbulle, in Norway it is known as kanelbolle, skillingsbolle, kanelsnurr, or kanel i svingene, in Finland it is known as korvapuusti, in Iceland it is known as kanilsnúður, and in Estonia it is known as kaneelirull.
+In Denmark the cinnamon roll is known as kanelsnegl, in Sweden it is called kanelbulle, in Norway it is known as kanelbolle, skillingsbolle, kanelsnurr, or kanel i svingene.
+In Finland, a variation of the cinnamon roll known as korvapuusti is flavored with cardamom and typically topped with pearl sugar.
+In Iceland it is known as kanilsnúður, and in Estonia it is known as kaneelirull.
 In Austria and Germany, it is called Zimtschnecke.
 In Slovakia and the Czech Republic, it is called škoricové slimáky/skořicoví šneci (meaning 'cinnamon snails').

 Since 1999, October 4 has been promoted as Cinnamon Roll Day (Kanelbullens dag), a national theme day, acknowledged by a significant portion of the Swedish population.
 Swedish kanelbulle dough typically also contains cardamom (powder or buds), giving it a distinctive flavour.

-The Swedish Butterkaka and Finnish bostonkakku ("Boston cake") is a cake made by baking cinnamon rolls in a round cake pan instead of baking them separately, so that they stick together to form a large, round cake.
+The Swedish Butterkaka and Finnish bostonkakku ("Boston cake") are cakes made by baking cinnamon rolls in a round cake pan instead of baking them separately, so that they stick together to form a large, round cake.

 In Austria and Germany, they are widely available at supermarkets and bakeries.
-A German variety, which is similar to the Scandinavian style, originating in Hamburg and its surroundings is the Franzbrötchen, a cinnamon-filled baked good inspired by the French croissant, which does not contain cinnamon.
+A German variety, which is similar to the Scandinavian style, originating in Hamburg and its surroundings, is the Franzbrötchen, a cinnamon-filled baked good inspired by the French croissant, which does not contain cinnamon.

 In the United Kingdom, cinnamon bun, cinnamon roll and cinnamon swirl names are all used, and generally available in most supermarkets and bakeries.

 Americas

 American cinnamon rolls are frequently large, baked in a pan and topped with cream cheese icing (usually confectioners' sugar-based) and are sometimes fried, finished with glaze, and served as a variation of a raised donut.
-There are also regional combinations: in the American Midwest, especially Nebraska and Kansas, cinnamon rolls are commonly eaten with chili.
-There are also regions that include bacon pieces.
+In some areas, particularly in the American Midwest, cinnamon rolls are commonly served with chili, a combination that originated with school lunches in those areas.
+Some recipes include bacon pieces.

 In Canada, they are known as cinnamon rolls or cinnamon buns.
-They are usually self-glazed and not iced, nor do they usually have raisins.
-They can have so much cinnamon that they are spicy and hot to the taste.
+They are also iced with cream cheese icing or a glaze.

 Asia

 In Asian cultures, cinnamon rolls may be made using a yeast bread technique called tangzhong.
-The technique is closely associated with Japanese milk bread since it gives it a soft, feathery texture.
+The technique is associated with Japanese milk bread since it gives it a soft, feathery texture.
 By heating flour at exactly 65°C or 149°F, the starches within the flour will pre-gelatinize, causing it to thicken more than average.
 Tangzhong allows the starches to retain moisture for longer periods of time, resulting in a longer shelf life.

-Rolls made with tahini and cinnamon are popular in Armenian cuisine.